Steve Cooper (football manager): Nottingham Forest

 Cooper was appointed head coach at Championship club Nottingham Forest on 21 September 2021 on a two-year contract.
 At this point, Nottingham Forest were bottom of the division.
 Cooper improved Forest's style of play by encouraging them to be confident with the ball and attack in greater numbers.
-He also improved the mentality of the players - fostering a greater sense of togetherness, and instilling a 'big club mentality'.
+He also improved the mentality of the players – fostering a greater sense of togetherness, and instilling a 'big club mentality'.
 On 29 May 2022, Cooper led Nottingham Forest to promotion to the Premier League, after a 1–0 win over Huddersfield Town in the Championship play-off final at Wembley Stadium.

 On 7 October 2022, he signed a new contract with the club until 2025.
+On 5 April 2023, after a string of poor results and reports that Cooper was at risk of dismissal, club owner Evangelos Marinakis stated that he still had faith in Cooper, but added results and performances must "improve immediately".
+Forest secured their Premier League status on 20 May 2023, following a 1–0 home victory against Arsenal.

+On 19 December 2023, Cooper was dismissed as manager of Nottingham Forest.
+A run of just one win in 13 matches had left the club in 17th place in the table.
+A day later, he was replaced by Nuno Espírito Santo.

+Leicester City

+On 20 June 2024, Cooper was appointed as manager of newly promoted Premier League side Leicester City on a three-year contract.

+Following a winless run of five games, Cooper was sacked on 24 November, the day following a 1–2 home defeat against Chelsea while being managed by Enzo Maresca, the ex-manager of the Foxes.
+Leicester were 16th in the league table, having only won two of the first twelve matches and being knocked out from the League Cup by Manchester United.
+It was later announced that Ruud van Nistelrooy would be appointed as his successor and become Leicester City's new manager.

+Brøndby

+On 9 September 2025, Cooper was appointed manager of Danish Superliga side Brøndby.

 Style of coaching

 Cooper likes his teams to play with "good organisation and structure".
 He prefers his teams to control the game by being brave on the ball and confident when passing.
 Cooper coaches his teams to have tactical discipline; defensively, he prefers his players to regain possession through composure and aggression.

 Cooper cites former Barcelona B coach José Segura as his main influence; the pair worked together at Liverpool's academy.
 Tactically, Cooper likes to deploy a 4–2–3–1 with two holding midfielders and attacking wing-backs.
 He has also used a 5–3–2 or 3–5–2 formation to ensure greater defensive stability and more flexibility in attack.